matrixport-article/matrixport-article.github.io/_posts/2020-04-30-Matrixport-Technology-Frontier-April-2020.markdown

 **DeFi**

 - About $25 million worth of cryptocurrency was stolen from Uniswap and Lendf.Me on Apr 18th/19th.
 The attackers exploited the DeFi platforms’ oversight in handling ERC777 related transactions, which one of the root causes is ERC20 compatible interface (“transferFrom”) provided by ERC777.
-This seemingly similar interface can trigger some additional functions in ERC777, one of which was exploited by the attackers to perform reentrancy attacks against the DeFi platforms.(***)
+This seemingly similar interface can trigger some additional functions in ERC777, one of which was exploited by the attackers to perform reentrancy attacks against the DeFi platforms.***

 - A group of miners that controlled 70% hash rate of Factom manipulated the price of a Japanese Yen-pegged stablecoin dubbed pJPY on PegNet, a Factom-based decentralized exchange.
 By submitting false data, they artificially inflate a wallet balance from $11 to $6.7 million.
-However, the group was unsuccessful in their attempt to liquidate the funds, and no financial loss was suffered.(**)
+However, the group was unsuccessful in their attempt to liquidate the funds, and no financial loss was suffered.**

 **Others**

 - Telegram witnessed a new arbitrage scam where three victims lost a total of 834 ETH.
-The scammer claimed to provide conversion between ETH and HT at the ratio of 1:50-100, swindling the victims to transfer ETH to their accounts with no HT given back.(*)
+The scammer claimed to provide conversion between ETH and HT at the ratio of 1:50-100, swindling the victims to transfer ETH to their accounts with no HT given back.*

-*Note (similarly hereinafter)：Top 10 refers to the marketcap rank indicated in coinmarketcap on 2020/4/30*
+*Note similarly hereinafter：Top 10 refers to the marketcap rank indicated in coinmarketcap on 2020/4/30*

-*Importance level (similarly hereinafter): low *; medium **; high ***
+*Importance level similarly hereinafter: low *; medium **; high ***

 *Sources: Prysmatic Labs Medium, Aztec Medium, Decrypt, Peckshield Medium, Bitcoincash.org, U.today, Polkadot Lightpaper, ETC Medium, Coindesk, Libra org, Boxmining, Cryptopotato, Coinhunter, analyzed by Matrixport*